What Causes Depression? Perspectives From Science And Medicine

 An increasingly large number of studies show that online therapy can be a useful method of addressing symptoms of depression that may arise from various sources.
 In a study on the effectiveness of online cognitive behavioral therapy (CBT) for depression, researchers found that treatment could significantly improve symptoms.
 Participants reported that these improvements were sustained at both 9- and 12-month follow-ups.
 Cognitive behavioral therapy is a widely accepted modality that helps individuals replace negative thought patterns, such as those that may exacerbate or lead to symptoms of depression.

-We know now that depression is likely caused by a complex mix of elements, including environmental and lifestyle factors, brain structure, hormones, and genetics.
-While depressive disorders can be hard to understand at times, they are very treatable mental health conditions.
-If you’d like to learn more about depression, consider reaching out to a licensed therapist online.
+We know now that depression is likely caused by a complex mix of elements, including environmental and lifestyle factors, brain structure, hormones, genetics, and medical conditions.
+People with depression often experience negative thoughts, low self esteem, and a persistent feeling of sadness.
+While depressive disorders can be challenging to diagnose and understand, they are very treatable mental health conditions.
+If you'd like to learn more about depression, consider reaching out to a licensed therapist online.
 With the right help, you can develop a better understanding of depression, address your symptoms, and improve your emotional well-being. .